rjkviegas/sinatra/README.md

 ```

 ### Views

 Using **views** encourages a clean separation of concerns.

 In our case, app.rb will be for routing (or controlling) concerns, and we will use another file for our presentation (or view) concerns.

+A web application is far more manageable when the routing (or 'controller') and presentation (or 'view') concerns are separated.

+### ERB

+Part of the Ruby Standard Library

+The power of ERB comes when you include the following symbols: <%= %> somewhere in a string.